 - 7.5.1 The provisions of the Family Leave (Queensland Public Sector) Award State 2004 (including carer's leave) apply.

-- 7.5.2 The entitlements to family leave include:
+- 7.5.2 The entitlements to unpaid family leave include:

 - (a) maternity leave;

 - (b) spousal leave;

-- (c) pre-natal leave;
+- (c) adoption leave;

-- (d) pre-adoption leave; and
+- (d) surrogacy leave;

-- (e) adoption leave
+- (e) part-time work;

+- (f) carer's leave;

+- (g) bereavement leave; and

+- (h) cultural leave.

-and these entitlements are contained in a Directive relating to Paid Parental Leave, issued by the Industrial Relations Minister under section 34 of the Public Service Act 1996.
+- 7.5.3 The entitlements and conditions for paid family leave are prescribed in the Paid Parental Leave Directive, as issued and amended by the Minister responsible for industrial relations in accordance with section 54 of the Public Service Act 2008.